A basic guide to personal banking

 Where are you on your banking journey?

-About 95% of U.S. households have a bank account, the highest number to date according to The Federal Deposit Insurance Corporation (FDIC).
-Odds are, you’ve dabbled in the world of personal banking, but may not be getting the most out of your financial experience.
-Depending on your personal goals and circumstances, your community bank can help you achieve them through education and smart decision-making.
+You’ve most likely dabbled in the world of personal banking, but may not be getting the most out of your financial experience.
+Your community bank can help you achieve your personal goals through education and smart decision-making.

-Here is some basic vocabulary that will help you understand this guide as we continue on:
+Here is some basic financial vocabulary that will help guide you as we continue:

 • Bank: A for-profit business where people can deposit and withdraw their cash as well as borrow.